-P&G, Travelers results lift stock futures
+Stimulus hopes lift stocks ahead of Pelosi, Mnuchin call

 One day after the NAHB Housing Market Index for October hit a fresh record high with a reading of 85, traders will get even more data on the surging housing market.

-Housing starts and building permits for October will be released, with economists looking for readings of 1.43 million and 1.51 million, respectively.
+Housing starts and building permits for October were released, with housing starts coming in slightly lower-than-expected at 1.41 million, while permits were above consensus at 1.55 million.

 CLICK HERE TO READ MORE STORIES ON FOX BUSINESS